 7. Aretha Franklin

 Aretha Franklin was a powerhouse vocalist, songwriter, and pianist.
 Her career began in gospel music, and she rose to fame in the 1950s.
 Franklin's soulful voice and powerful performances earned her numerous accolades, including eight consecutive Grammy Awards for Best Female R&B Performance from 1968 to 1975.
-Her iconic hit "Respect" remains one of the most famous songs ever.
+Her hit "Respect" remains one of the most famous songs ever.
 Franklin's career spanned five decades, and she continued to inspire others until her passing in 2018.

 Gladys Knight, frontwoman of Gladys Knight and The Pips, made a significant impact on the rhythm and blues scene in the 1970s.
-The band's soulful sound and Knight's powerful vocals captivated audiences worldwide.
+The band's soulful sound and Knight's powerful vocals intrigued audiences worldwide.
 Their number-one hit "Midnight Train to Georgia" remains a classic, and their contribution to music earned them a well-deserved induction into the Rock and Roll Hall of Fame in 1996.

 Donna Summer's contributions to disco, R&B, soul, and dance music earned her the "Queen of Disco."
-Her infectious beats and captivating vocals made her a staple of the 1970s music scene.
+Her infectious beats and vocals made her a staple of the 1970s music scene.
 Summer's record sales exceeded 130 million copies worldwide.
 Hits like "Hot Stuff" and "Bad Girls" solidified her status as a disco icon.

 Dolly Parton's career extends far beyond her role as a country music singer.
 With her distinctive voice and impressive songwriting skills, Parton became one of the most successful female artists of the 1970s.
 Her songs, including the timeless hit "9 to 5," became anthems of the era.
 Parton's versatility as a musician, author, and actress has solidified her status as a true icon in the entertainment industry.